AttiGY/HTML-and-CSS-Projects-TechA/README.md

     <p>Website was styled by using CSS.
 Contains navbar, animated images and from</p>

 <h3> Basic portfolio website </h3>
-    <p>basic portfolio website that is styled with CSS, contains animations, navbar, and for that is using a 3P service</p>
+    <p>basic portfolio website that is styled with CSS, contains animations, navbar, and form that is using a 3P service</p>